BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 The informations available are the following :
 -   Height : the number of the block.
--   Age : the time where the block was mined.
+- Age: How long ago the block was created.
 - Txn: number of transactions in this block.
 - Miner: the address of the masternode who created this block.
 - GasUsed: the gas used to mine the block.